niran0511/HardwareStock/replit.md

 - **esbuild**: Fast JavaScript bundler for production builds

 ### Database Integration
-- PostgreSQL as the primary database with Neon cloud hosting
+- SQLite as the primary database stored as `sqlite.db` file
-- Connection pooling and serverless-optimized queries
+- File-based database with zero configuration
-- Automatic UUID generation for primary keys
+- Automatic UUID generation for primary keys using crypto.randomUUID()
 - Built-in timestamp tracking for audit trails
+- Text-based storage for decimal values (prices)
+- Integer mode for booleans and timestamps

 The system architecture prioritizes type safety, developer experience, and maintainability while providing a scalable foundation for inventory management operations.